Making a rapid shift to a remote work model can have its challenges, but these CIOs share how they have adapted given the circumstances.

 #1 – Collaboration

-Microsoft Teams was by far the dominant platform cited by the CIOs.
-Most were on Office 365 already but hadn’t fully deployed Teams yet so they fast-tracked it.
+Microsoft Teams was by far the dominant collaboration platform cited by the CIOs in the peer group.
+Most were on Office 365 already but hadn’t fully deployed Teams, so they fast-tracked it.
 They were generally pleased with the roll-out considering the situation.

 A definite success attribute was focusing on the people piece of the equation, more so than the technology.
 Training, education and communication were key, with one CIO sharing that their approach of peer-to-peer learning and support was a major factor in their success.